Personal information (such as names, unique pupil numbers and addresses)

 Language Angels (names, assessment scores)

-TT Rockstars and Numbots (names, assessment scores, login usernames and passwords)
+TT Rockstars & Numbots (names, assessment scores, login usernames and passwords)

 Sora (names, login usernames and passwords)